Getting to know Brianza, a short guide in 7 questions

 What is the best time to visit Brianza?

-Brianza is ready to welcome tourists throughout the year , offering different leisure opportunities in different seasons, mixing art, culture and nature.
+Brianza is ready to welcome tourists all year round , offering, in different seasons, different leisure opportunities, mixing art, culture and nature.
 Spring and autumn are certainly the most suitable seasons , because they are characterized by mild temperatures and nature that shows itself in all its splendor.
 Even in summer, however, the temperatures remain pleasant and the entire Brianza area is filled with traditional events, festivals of various kinds and popular initiatives.
 Finally, winter is perfect for those who love more intimate atmospheres and are not afraid of cold temperatures.
-In this season, in fact, many sites of cultural interest can still be visited but much less crowded than at other times.
+In this season, in fact, many sites of cultural interest can still be visited but are much less crowded than at other times.

 How to get to Brianza?